Media in Jammu and Kashmir: Media coverage of the Kashmir conflict

-A Reuters Institute Fellowship paper titled "Media Propaganda and the Kashmir Dispute: A Case Study of the Kashmir Floods" based on an analysis of the New Delhi-based media’s coverage of the 2014 floods in Kashmir, the study concludes that "its reporting was biased and subjective".
-Almost all the coverage focused on the rescue efforts of the Indian armed forces. while the contribution made by local volunteers in providing relief was.
-The paper established that The Times of India devoted 57% of its coverage "specifically to the army’s relief efforts" while NDTV focused 97% of its content "on the army and government’s role in the crisis".
+A Reuters Institute Fellowship paper titled "Media Propaganda and the Kashmir Dispute: A Case Study of the Kashmir Floods" based on an analysis of the New Delhi-based media's coverage of the 2014 floods in Kashmir, the study concludes that "its reporting was biased and subjective".
+Almost all the coverage focused on the rescue efforts of the Indian armed forces, while the contribution made by local volunteers in providing relief was ignored.
+The paper established that The Times of India devoted 57% of its coverage "specifically to the army's relief efforts" while NDTV focused 97% of its content "on the army and government's role in the crisis".

 Attacks on journalists in the Kashmir conflict

 Since 1990, the total number of journalists who have been killed in Jammu and Kashmir is 19.

 The first major killing in Jammu and Kashmir by militants was of Lassa Kaul, the Director of Srinagar Doordarshan in February 1990, outside his house in Bemina.
 This was followed by the killing of P.N.
 Handoo of the State Information Department.
 Militant and terrorist groups also "imposed a ban on the distribution of national newspapers and Kashmir Times and Daily Excelsior, both published in English from Jammu".
 Ghulam Muhammad Lone and his eight year old son were killed in 1994 by gunmen.
 On 10 August 2000, a grenade killed seven journalists including Pradeep Bhatia, a journalist from Hindustan Times.
 Asiya Jeelani, a print reporter, died after a van in a landmine blast in Kupwara.
 The most recent killing of a journalist, Shujaat Bukhari, happened in June 2018.

 To counter the Pakistani misinformation campaign the Indian central government allocated Rs 430 crore for upgrading and improving Doordarshan and All India Radio for Jammu and Kashmir in 2004.